MKirtley/Genetic-Algorithm-Exam-Timetable/README.md

-# MI-Assessment
-Machine Intelligence Assessment

-Create an evolutionary algorithm to generate an exam timetable.
+# Creating and optimising an exam timetable via a genetic algorithm.

+Generates a population, applies a fitness function, applies selection, crossover, and mutation.

 Current output: